 When a client has some capital gains that are getting the 0% rate and some that are getting the 15% rate, a deductible IRA contribution actually saves 30%, rather than the 15% that the tax bracket would indicate.
 Why?
 The contribution is deductible against ordinary income, and in turn, lowers ordinary income so that the same amount of capital gain or qualified dividend falls under the threshold for the 25% bracket.
 That saves an additional 15%, for an effective tax savings of 30% on the IRA contribution, even though the client is in the 15% bracket for ordinary income, basically doubling the tax savings on the contribution.

-One of the easiest checks an advisor can perform is to look at lines 9b (Qualified Dividends) and line 13 on the tax return, or preferably, a tentative tax return.
+One of the easiest checks an advisor can perform when building a retirement investment strategy is to look at lines 9b (Qualified Dividends) and line 13 on the tax return, or preferably, a tentative tax return.
 If either of these lines has an entry, then it is worth exploring whether the impact of a traditional deductible IRA contribution is limited to saving only ordinary income tax or if it will have a spillover effect by causing some of the capital gain to fall into the 0% bracket that would otherwise have fallen into the 15% bracket.